ibm-cloud-docs/assistant-data/skill-search-add.md

   This feature enables you to annotate documents based on text formatting.
 For example, you can teach {{site.data.keyword.discoveryshort}} that any text in 28-point bold font is a document title.
 If you apply this information to the collection when you ingest it, you can later use the *title* field as the source for the title section of your search result.

   You can also use Smart Document Understanding to split up large documents into segments that are easier to search.
-For more information, see the the [Smart Document Understanding](/docs/services/discovery-data?topic=discovery-data-sdu) topic in the {{site.data.keyword.discoveryshort}} documentation.
+For more information, see the the [Configuring your collection with Smart Document Understanding](/docs/services/discovery-data?topic=discovery-data-configuring-fields) topic in the {{site.data.keyword.discoveryshort}} documentation.

 - **Improve search results**: If you don't like the results you are seeing, review this information for help.